abysssol/ollama-flake/README.md

 # Ollama Nix Flake

-This flake has been mostly abandoned, and won't receive consistent updates.
+This flake has been mostly abandoned, so won't receive consistent updates.

 A flake for the latest release of [ollama](https://github.com/jmorganca/ollama).
 It's purpose is to build the most recent version supporting new models until